babylonchain/staking-indexer/doc/staking.md

 - `v_n.UnbondingTime == UnbondingTransaction.UnbondingTime`

 If all the conditions are valid, the staking transaction is removed from the active/overflow staking transactions set.
-This effectivelly means, that if the staking transaction was active and the staking cap had previously been filled, now there is space for new staking transactions.
+This effectively means, that if the staking transaction was active and the staking cap had previously been filled, now there is space for new staking transactions.
 These staking transactions need to come later than the unbonding transaction.